Recently someone suggested to me that I “stop shaming” supporters of Donald Trump

 Asking an adult human being to be responsible for their sickening alliances isn’t shaming them.

 Placing specific examples of the cancerous violence they’ve helped release since the election isn’t shaming them.

 Demanding accountability for their toxic political affiliations isn’t shaming them.

 This is establishing ownership.

-It’s the clear proclamation, that in the face of the most corrupt, incompetent, reckless, dangerous person to occupy the White House:
+It’s the clear proclamation, that in the face of the most corrupt, incompetent, reckless, dangerous person to have ever occupied the White House:

 Their silence is shameful.